tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/README.md

 <h1 align="center">📦Earnings Report 2Q 2025:

-The Look eCommerce  </h1>
+theLook eCommerce  </h1>
 <div align="justify">
-Publicly traded companies as part of (SEC) compliance, every quarter,must prepare and disclose detailed financial statements and earnings reports to their investors and the public.
-SQL will be used to query the KPI´s and prepare the Earnings Report of the focticious eCommerce company called The Look, using as a industry benchmarck Mercado Libre Report.
+TheLook is a fictional eCommerce clothing platform created by the Looker team and hosted on Google Cloud.
+In this project, I assumed TheLook operates as a publicly traded company and tackled the challenge of creating a SEC-compliant earnings report for Q2 2025.
+Using SQL, I queried key performance indicators (KPIs) and prepared an investor-facing earnings report for TheLook, benchmarking results against Mercado Libre’s industry standards.
+Public companies are required by the SEC to disclose detailed financial statements and earnings reports each quarter for transparency with investors and the public.
 </div>

 ## theLook eCommerce